 A graduate-level degree is required in most cases to become an elementary school principal.
 Popular degree choices include a Master of Education in Administration or a Master of Educational Leadership.
 Read the following article to learn more about the education needed to become an elementary school principal.
 Schools offering Principal Licensure degrees can also be found in these popular choices.

 Most states require elementary school principals to have a graduate degree in order to obtain a principal license.
 Other licensing requirements might include obtaining teacher certification, completing a minimum number of years of experience, and passing a licensing exam.
-Graduate degree programs, such as Master of Education in Administration or a Master of Educational Leadership, provide the business and leadership skills needed to work in an administrative capacity.
+Graduate degree programs, such as a Master of Education in Administration or a Master of Educational Leadership, provide the business and leadership skills needed to work in an administrative capacity.

 Important Facts About Elementary School Principals

 |Median Salary (2014)||$89,540 (for elementary and secondary school principals)*|

 |Job Outlook (2014-2024)||6% (for elementary, middle, and high school principals)*|